Portrait of Tegan Maharaj

 Biography

-I am an assistant professor in the University of Toronto’s Faculty of Information.
+I am an assistant professor at the Department of Decision Science at HEC Montréal.

 The goal of my research is to contribute understanding and techniques to the growing science of responsible AI development, while usefully applying AI to high-impact ecological problems related to climate change, epidemiology, AI alignment and ecological impact assessments.
 My recent research has two themes: (1) using deep models for policy analysis and risk mitigation, and (2) designing data or unit test environments to empirically evaluate learning behaviour or simulate the deployment of AI systems.
 Please contact me if you are interested in collaborations in these areas.